admataz/admataz.com/src/content/pages/viz.md

 ---

-# making the web and data and pixels and stuff

-playful, expressive, useful

-this is admataz
+# Interactive data visualisation

+The mission is to make beautiful and functional artefacts that enable communication and deeper knowledge and understanding.